 You want to carve EQ pockets for your instruments.
 Knowing how to EQ correctly is your first to making that happen and getting your mixes to sound more professional.

-Once you understand the EQ spectrum it'll be a breeze to create a balance between your drums and bass; vocals and guitars; highs and lows.
+Even if you're just mixing your songs as a hobby you still need to know how to create a balance between your drums and bass; vocals and guitars; highs and lows.

-No more boxiness and mud, and forget about thin sounding vocals or harsh guitars!
+Once you learn how to EQ, you can wipe out the boxiness and mud from your mixes, and forget about thin sounding vocals or harsh guitars!

 With the correct EQ curves you can make every instrument sound just the way you want it to.